 If you allow your puppy or dog to spend every minute of the day with you during this time they are much more likely to develop separation anxiety when routines go back to normal.

-What Can I Do To Help My Dog?
+What Can I Do To Help My Dog with isolation?

 If everyone who is out with their dogs seriously adheres to the social distancing guidelines you should be given plenty of space to train your dog without being harassed by unruly dogs.